 By default, the profiles you add to UCare don’t have access to UCare; this default helps ensure the privacy of people’s information.

-To grant someone access first, find their profile, tap ... options next to Access and then tap Edit.
+To grant someone access, find their profile, tap the Access menu, then Edit access.

-Tip: When your UCare account was first created, a Users groups was created to allow you to see all people who have UCare access.
-You can use the Reports tab of this group to view the various access levels of all your users.
+💡 Tip: When your UCare account was first created, a Users group was created to see everyone with UCare access.
+You can use the Reports tab of this Group to view the various access levels of all your users.

-Tip: You can’t change your access; an admin needs to do that for you.
+💡 Tip: You can’t change your access; an admin must do that.
 Only a super admin can change another super admin’s access.

-Tip: If you have admin permission, then you can tap the Latest activity link in the access section to view everything the person has been doing on UCare.
+💡 Tip: If you have admin permission, you can tap the Access menu and View latest activity to view everything the person has been doing on UCare.

-The access section will let you choose the permissions you want to grant to a person and the email to use for sign in.
-If you give them SMS permission, you should also need to specify the mobile number that they can send SMS messages from.
-You can leave the SMS from field blank if you don’t want them to send from their personal mobile number, i.e., you want their message to come from another person’s number.
+The access section will let you choose the permissions you want to grant to a person and the email to use for signing in.
+If you give them SMS permission, you should also specify the mobile number from which they can send SMS messages.
+You can leave the Send SMS From field blank if you don’t want them to send from their personal mobile number, i.e., you want their message to come from another person’s number.

-When you tap Save, an email will be sent to the person allowing them to sign in and set their password securely.
-If you change the sign-in email for a person who already has access to UCare, then an email is sent to notify the person of the change.
+When you tap Save, UCare will send an email to the person allowing them to sign in and set their password securely.
+If you change the sign-in email for a person who already has access to UCare, an email is sent to notify the person of the change.

-Group & meetings: This permission is meant for small group leaders who need to access info for their group members.
+Group & meetings: This permission is for small group leaders who need to access their group members’ information.
 They can only see groups they own and members of those groups.
-If small group leaders don’t need to access this info, then simply set their small group meeting to send them an attendance reminder email, they don’t need to be able to sign in to submit attendance.
+If small group leaders don’t need to access this info, then simply set their small group meeting to send them an attendance reminder email; they don’t need to be able to sign in to submit attendance.

-People & households: This will give a person access to all people and households that are either unrestricted or restricted to a security area that they have been granted permission to.
-They will also be able to add, edit, or delete people and households.
+People & households: This will give a person access to all people and households that are either unrestricted or restricted to a security area to which they have been granted permission.
+They can also add, edit, or delete people and households.

-Events: This will give a person access to all events and bookings that are either unrestricted or restricted to a security area that they have been granted permission to.
-They will also be able to add, edit, or delete events and bookings.
+Events: This will give a person access to all events and bookings that are unrestricted or restricted to a security area to which they have been granted permission.
+They can also add, edit, or delete events and bookings.

-Forms & processes: This will give a person access to all forms and processes that are either unrestricted or restricted to a security area that they have been granted permission to.
-They will also be able to add, edit, or delete forms and processes.
+Forms & processes: This will give a person access to all forms and processes that are unrestricted or restricted to a security area to which they have been granted permission.
+They can also add, edit, or delete forms and processes.

-Payments & stores: This will give a person access to all payments and stores that are either unrestricted or restricted to a security area that they have been granted permission to.
-They will also be able to add, edit, or delete payments and stores.
+Payments & stores: This will give a person access to all payments and stores that are either unrestricted or restricted to a security area to which they have been granted permission.
+They can also add, edit, or delete payments and stores.

-Services: This will give a person access to all the services that are either unrestricted or restricted to a security area that they have been granted permission to.
+Services: This will give a person access to all the services that are either unrestricted or restricted to a security area to which they have been granted permission.
 They will also be able to add, edit, or delete Services.

-Teams: This will give a person access to all the teams that are either unrestricted or restricted to a security area that they have been granted permission to.
+Teams: This will give a person access to all the teams that are unrestricted or restricted to a security area to which they have been granted permission.
 They will also be able to add, edit, or delete Teams.

-Access Check-in Kiosk: With this option, people with Group & meetings access can also access the Kiosk.
-This option can’t be disabled for people with People & households access.
+Access Check-in: With this option, people with Group & meetings access can also access the Check-in.
+This option can’t be turned off for people with People & Households access.

-Create email messages: This will give a person access to creating email messages, but they will need to ask someone else to review and send the email message for them.
+Create email messages: This will give a person access to creating email messages, but they will need to ask someone else to review and send the email message.

-Send and approve email messages: This will give a person access to creating and sending email messages; they can also send email messages created by others.
+Send and approve email messages: This will give a person access to creating and sending them; they can also send email messages created by others.

 Send SMS messages: This will give a person access to sending SMS messages.